honkamj/SITReg/README.md

 The scripts will download the datasets to DATA_ROOT_PATH and the models will be saved to TRAINING_ROOT_PATH inside the directory MODEL_NAME.
 Note that the automatic data downloading will not work if using multiple devices (in those cases, just run the command with single "--devices cpu" flag for data downloading first), or if the data is no longer available at the url specified within the code (and Lung250M-4B dataset is only downloaded partially).

-For all the methods we chose the best epoch based on metrics computed on validation set (see [Evaluation](#evaluation)).
-The training is somewhat heavy but converges very fast, and some configs might have unneccesarily large number of epochs.
+For all the trainings which were part of the paper we chose the best epoch based on metrics computed on validation set (see [Evaluation](#evaluation)).
+Trainings are somewhat heavy but converge fast, and some configs might have unneccesarily large number of epochs.
 E.g. Lung250M-4B training converges already during the first epoch (5000 training pairs) and no improvement is seen after that.

 **OASIS:**